leechehao/Misspelling-Correction-with-fastText-sequence-labeling/README.md

   --vocab_file VOCAB_FILE
                         The path to the vocabulary file in LineWord format. (one line = one word.)
   --fasttext_model FASTTEXT_MODEL
-                        The path to the fastText model file
+                        The path to the fastText model file.

 optional arguments:
-  -h, --help            show this help message and exit --pretrained_model_name_or_path PRETRAINED_MODEL_NAME_OR_PATH
+  -h, --help            show this help message and exit --log_file LOG_FILE   The path to the log file.
+  --pretrained_model_name_or_path PRETRAINED_MODEL_NAME_OR_PATH
                         The name or path to a pre-trained transformer model to use for training.
   --batch_size BATCH_SIZE